 Overview

-An adversarial dispute resolves a conflict between two opposing parties:- a Claimer, who initiates the dispute,
+An adversarial dispute involves:- a Claimer, who initiates the case,

 Adversarial disputes are suitable when:- responsibility or fault is contested,